makandra/spreewald/README.md

         need to be present
         """

-  You can skip lines, of course.
-Note that the lines are only checked for _inclusion_.
+  You may skip lines, of course.
+Note that you may also omit text at the end of each line.

 * **Then that e?mail should have the following (|content in the )body:**

-  Checks that the text should be included in the retrieved email
+  Checks that the text should be included anywhere in the retrieved email body

 ### file_attachment_steps.rb